aptos-labs/aptos-core/developer-docs-site/docs/sdks/transactions-with-ts-sdk.md

 See [https://aptos-labs.github.io/ts-sdk-doc/classes/TxnBuilderTypes.TransactionPayload.html](https://aptos-labs.github.io/ts-sdk-doc/classes/TxnBuilderTypes.TransactionPayload.html) for details.

 The `ScriptFunction` payload is used to invoke an on-chain Move script function.
-Within `ScriptFunction` payload, you are able to specify the function name and arguments.
+Within `ScriptFunction` payload you can specify the function name and arguments.

 The `Script` payload contains the bytecode for the Aptos MoveVM (Move Virtual Machine) to execute.
-Within the `Script` payload, you are able to provide the script code in bytes and the arguments to the script.
+Within the `Script` payload, you can provide the script code in bytes and the arguments to the script.

 The `ModuleBundle` payload is used to publish multiple modules at once.
-Within `ModuleBundle` payload, you are able to provide the module bytecodes.
+Within `ModuleBundle` payload, you can provide the module bytecode.

 To transfer coins from Alice’s account to Bob’s account, we need to prepare a `ScriptFunction` payload with a `transfer` function.